jyoeymama/Yeeps-APK-Library/README.md

 4. dnSpy. dnSpy is a tool for inspecting and editing assemblies (DLLs) in .NET applications, including Unity games.
 It allows you to decompile, edit, and recompile assemblies.
 Here is the link to dnSpy: https://github.com/dnSpy/dnSpy

-5.Unity Asset Bundle Extractor (UABE).
+5. Unity Asset Bundle Extractor (UABE).
 UABE is a versatile tool for extracting, editing, and replacing assets within Unity asset bundles.
 Here is the link to UABE: https://github.com/SeriousCache/UABE

-6.ILSpy.
+6. ILSpy.
 ILSpy is an open-source .NET assembly browser and decompiler.
 Here is the link to ILSpy: https://github.com/icsharpcode/ILSpy

-7.NinjaRipper.NinjaRipper can extract 3D models and textures directly from a running game.
+7. NinjaRipper.NinjaRipper can extract 3D models and textures directly from a running game.
 Here is the link to NinjaRipper: https://github.com/riccochicco/ninjaripper

-8.UnityEX.
+8. UnityEX.
 UnityEx can extract older unity assets with focus on Unity3D serialized files.
 Here is the link to UnityEX: https://github.com/sinai-dev/UnityExplorer

-9.Harmony Library.
+9. Harmony Library.
 Harmony Library is unfortuanetly not a GUI tool, but a runtime patching library for .NET/Unity games.
 Here is the link to Harmony Library: https://github.com/pardeike/Harmony

-10.Il2CppDumper.
+10. Il2CppDumper.
 Il2CppDumper is specifically for Unity games using IL2CPP.
 Here is the link to Il2CppDumper: https://github.com/Perfare/Il2CppDumper

-11.Il2CppInspector.
+11. Il2CppInspector.
 Il2CppInspector can inspect and analyze IL2CPP binaries.
 Here is the link to Il2CppInspector: https://github.com/djkaty/Il2CppInspector

-12.QModManager.
+12. QModManager.
 QModManager has the purpose of a core mod loader for VR games; supports patching and runtime injection of mods.
 Here is the link to QModManager: https://github.com/SubnauticaModding/QModManager

-13.BepInEx.
+13. BepInEx.
 BepInEx is a general-purpose unity modding framework.
 Here is the link to BepInEx: https://github.com/BepInEx/BepInEx

-14.MelonLoader.
+14. MelonLoader.
 MelonLoader is a high-level Unity mod loader and runtime patcher.
 Here is the link to MelonLoader: https://github.com/LavaGang/MelonLoader

 APK DESCRIPTION:
 TUTORIAL ON HOW TO INSTALL YOUR OWN APK: